fixie-ai/ai-jsx/packages/docs/docs/guides/observability.md

 You can use `grep` to filter the log to just the events or loglevels you care about.

-You may also specify a file for log events as well by putting a path after level, separated by ':' charatcer:
+You may also specify a file for log events as well by putting a path after level, separated by ':' character:

 ```sh
 AIJSX_LOG=debug:/tmp/ai-jsx.log node ./my-ai-jsx-program.tsx
 ```

-Now logs will be written to `/tmp/ai-jsx.log`.
+Now logs will be appended to `/tmp/ai-jsx.log`.

 ### Fully Custom Logging